robotology/icub-tests/README.md

 ```

 Notice: The `RTF_CHECK`, `RTF_REPORT` do NOT threw any exception and are used to add failure or report messages to the result collector.
 Instead, all the macros which include `_ASSERT_` within their names (e.g., `RTF_ASSERT_FAIL`) throw exceptions which stop only the current test case (Not the whole test suite) of being proceed.
 The error/failure message thrown by the exception are caught.
 (See http://robotology.github.io/robot-testing/documentation/TestAssert_8h.html for basic assertion macros).

+All the report/assertion macros include the source line number where the check/report or assertion happen.
+To see them, you can run the test case or suit with `--detail` parameter using the `testrunner` (See http://robotology.github.io/robot-testing/documentation/testrunner.html).

 * Create a cmake file to build the plugin: